tymyrddin/green-cicd/source/docs/workflows/infrastructure.md

 module is being deployed for the first time, then this will require creating a new configuration in the live infrastructure config to deploy the module.

-In terms of automation, an automated deployment of infrastructure modules may be risky as a simple change could destroy the database.
-But, it is not practical to always manually roll out deployments even for infrastructure modules, and in some circumstances that can be more risky from a security perspective (like increasing attack surface by passing out admin credentials to all developers).
-To handle this, human verification to the automated steps of the workflow can be used.
-Automated deployments like with application code, but requiring a human approval step of the plan before proceeding.
+An automated deployment of infrastructure modules may be risky as a simple change could destroy the database.
+But, sometimes it is not practical to manually roll out deployments even for infrastructure modules.
+In some cases manual roll out can be more risky from a security perspective (like increasing attack surface by passing out admin credentials to all developers).
+Human verification to the automated steps of the workflow can be used.

 For live infrastructure config, deploying the code is applying the code to the live environment and is highly dependent on the tool.
 For example, `terraform apply` or `kubectl apply`.

-In terms of automation, what needs automating depends on the nature of the change.
+What needs automating depends on the nature of the change.
 The pipeline differs based on which configurations were updated.